UMDjmckee27/honeypot/README.md

 ## Description

-HUNNYPOT was designed to observe how attackers would engage with various configurations of Linux.
-We tested with various amounts of CPU, RAM, and different types of honey.
-Our goal was to see if any of these properties would affect the desirability of our honeypot to be added to an attacker's arsenal.
-The honeypots run on LXC (Linux containers) and are recycled automatically.
-Either after 5 minutes of idling or 30 minutes of activity, the container will recycle.
-A man in the middle server runs on top of the containers to collect timestamps, keystrokes, commands, and other data.
-All of the data is pulled into separate directories containing each configuration (named by the honey, CPU, and RAM).
-We are also working on doing a binary analysis on some of the malware that was installed on the honeypots.
+This honeypot is designed to observe how attackers would engage with various configurations of Linux.
+We tested with various amounts of CPU, RAM, and different types of honey, observing if any of these properties would affect the desirability of the honeypot.
+The honeypots run on LXC (Linux containers) and are recycled automatically, either after 5 minutes of idling or 30 minutes of activity, the container recycles.
+A man in the middle server runs on top of the containers, collecting timestamps, keystrokes, commands, and other data.
+All of the data is pulled into separate directories containing each configuration (named by honey, CPU, and RAM).
+Binary analysis has also been done on some of the malware that was installed on the honeypots.

 ## Getting Started